christopheradams/christopheradams.io/_drafts/another-year-of-art-crimes.md

 Art Crimes *aka* [Graffiti.org] was founded in 1994 by Susan Farrell and is the oldest and longest-running website of its kind on the Internet.
-(The photographer Brett Webb was an early collaborator.)
-The site has since enjoyed over three decades of contributions from thousands of graffiti artists and writers all over the world.
+(The photographer Brett Webb was an important early collaborator.)
+The site has since enjoyed three decades of contributions from thousands of graffiti artists and writers all over the world.

 Today, Graffiti.org hosts over 200,000 images and over 30,000 HTML files.
-The core of the site comprises around 10,000 pages, each one devoted to a specific artist, city, or train graffiti.
-Every caption, page, and index was written and maintained by hand over the decades.
+The core of the site amounts to nearly 10,000 pages, each devoted to a specific artist, city, or train graffiti.
+It also features scores of articles, blackbooks, and murals, and lists hundreds of graffiti websites.
+Every caption, page, link, and index was written and maintained using plain HTML and CSS, with no software framework or templating system to speak of.
+A monumental feat.

-Recently, the St. Louis-based non-profit [Fabricatorz Foundation] stepped up to host the website, and Jon Phillips, Landon Taylor, and I all pitched in.
-We pledged to follow Graffiti.org's mission and honor its spirit, while streamlining the publishing process.
+In recent years, the St. Louis-based non-profit [Fabricatorz Foundation] stepped up to host the website, and Jon Phillips, Landon Taylor, and I pitched in to improve it.
+We pledged to follow Graffiti.org's mission and stay true to its spirit, while streamlining the publishing process.
 For the task we chose [Zola], a modern static-site generator written in Rust.
-Jon designed the overall server and container architecture, while I did the bulk of the website development, and Landon provided hundreds of new pictures.
-We still accept submissions the old-fashioned way, however: by email.
+Jon designed the server and container architecture, while I handled the bulk of the website development, and Landon provided hundreds of new pictures.

-We kept the original website's static content completely intact, and added newly generated pages, sections, and taxonomies as we went along.
-We also resisted any changes to the site's style or organization.
+We kept the original website's static content completely intact, and added updated pages, sections, and taxonomies as we went along.
+We also resisted any changes to the site's style or layout.
 City Walls are neatly arranged in a hiearchy of continents, countries, states, and cities.
 Artists can be referenced on related pages using internal links.
 Pagination within a section is generated automatically.
 Publication dates were calculated by scraping the monthly updates index, and deciphering copyright notices on older pages.
+All of the code and media files are tracked with Git.
+We still accept submissions the old-fashioned
+way: by email.
+Only now we rely on [FreeScout] to stay organized.

 One challenge was dealing with deadlinks.
 I replaced URLs for unreachable websites with their *earliest* recorded version from the [Wayback Machine] (that wasn't either blank or a landing page).
-Over many months I wrote the templates, reformatted the markup, checked thousands of external links, and curated scores of new pages.
+Over many months I wrote the templates, reformatted the markup, checked countless external links, and curated dozens of new pages.
+Much of this work was aided by AI code generators writing scripts in Python, a language which I respect but prefer not to write.
 Graffiti.org gained another year of updates this way from Summer 2025 to Summer 2026.

 A few of the additions I'd like to highlight:

-* [A tribute to John Howard](https://www.graffiti.org/john_howard/john_howard_1/), a pioneering American graffiti who lived in São Paulo
+* [A tribute to John Howard](https://www.graffiti.org/john_howard/john_howard_1/), a pioneering American graffiti artist who lived in São Paulo
 * [1980s New York graffiti](https://www.graffiti.org/nyc/newyork_176/) and [New
   York subway train](https://www.graffiti.org/trains/trains_388/) photographs by RLH/TEL Norway